-We're keen to know what makes you right for the job you're applying for and why we should ask you in for an interview.
-The competence questions/statements are your chance to convince us!

-You should demonstrate how your skills, qualities and experience meet the requirements of the job (as described in the job advert and candidate pack).
-And instead of simply telling us, show us: use real life examples of where you've used a certain skill or how you've practically applied your experience.
+We're keen to know what makes you right for the job you're applying for and why we should invite you for an interview.
+The capability questions are your chance to convince us!
+You should demonstrate how your skills, qualities and experience meet the requirements of the job (as described in the job advert and this candidate pack).
+Instead of simply telling us, show us: use real life examples of where you've used a certain skill or how you've practically applied your experience.

-There's a 250 word limit per competence including spaces.
-It's a really important part of the selection process so make sure you keep your statement relevant and concise.
+There's a 250 word limit per question.
+It's a crucial part of the selection process so make sure you dedicate plenty of time to completing this part of the application form.
 Think about what we need to know about you and what you'd bring to the role and our organisation.